SaFo-Lab/ReasoningBomb/README.md

 We provide a sample dataset of adversarial puzzles in `data/sample_puzzles.json` containing 30 puzzles (10 per token budget category: 128, 256, 512).
 These can be used for testing and demonstration purposes.

-The full dataset is available on [HuggingFace](https://huggingface.co/datasets/ReasoningBomb/ReasoningBomb).
+The dataset is also available on [HuggingFace](https://huggingface.co/datasets/ReasoningBomb/ReasoningBomb).

 ## Project Structure